BTCEnoch/enochian/governor_indexes/READ_ME.md

 This repository brings to life the **91 Enochian Governors**—divine archetypes of cosmic forces—within an interactive, turn‑based simulation backed by immutable blockchain inscriptions.
 Seekers may commune, learn, and ascend through trials, with each Governor's ultimate wisdom forever preserved on Bitcoin.

+In addition to the source material, you will access the web and research the individual governor role you have embodied and source your research in the following priorities and sources.
+To be able to make an educated albeit interpretive selection of answers solely from the json files found within governor_indexes as your only available choices
 ---

 ## 1. Esoteric Foundations